 Unlike assistantships, many of our fellowships are open to M.S. students.
 Most of the fellowships available through the department do not require an additional application*; in these cases faculty review student admission applications and award fellowship dollars based on this information.
 Along with fellowship award which generally ranges from $5,000-$10,000, students on fellowship enjoy the benefit of in-state tuition.

 *Students who are interested in the BMW M.S.
 Fellowship must complete a separate application.
 For details, please visit the BMW M.S.
 Fellowship page.
 Those applying to be GATE fellows (both M.S. and Ph.D. students) should indicate their interest in the program when completing their admission application.
-For more on the GATE program and specifics on applying, visit the GATE page.
+For more on the GATE program and specifics on applying, visit the GATE section.

 Students must be enrolled for at least nine credit hours to receive a fellowship.